baldurk/renderdoc/docs/getting_started/faq.rst

 Many specific tasks or functions are detailed in the :doc:`"How Do I... ?" <../how/index>` sections.
 These sections each take a feature or element of a workflow and explain how it fits into the program as a whole as well as any details of how it works.

 If the task you have in mind isn't listed there you might find something similar, or you might find a related feature which can be used to do what you want.
-If the feature you want doesn't seem to exist at all you might want to check the :doc:`../behind_scenes/planned_features` to see if it's coming soon - if it's not on that list please feel free to `contact me <mailto:baldurk@baldurk.org?subject=RenderDoc%20request>`__ and request it!
-It has often been that simple features are very quick to implement and the prioritisation and scheduling of features is fairly fluid depending on user needs.
+If you have a workflow which isn't supported at all, feel free to open an issue on github to request a new feature.
+Make sure to describe clearly what you are trying to do and what workflow you want to support, not just the specific feature you want.
+That way the problem can be better understood.

 Why did you make RenderDoc?
 ---------------------------